 Knowledge Can Never Be Taken From You

-So, if you’ve found yourself in a rut, seek out new ways to learn.
+If you find yourself in a rut, seek out new ways to learn.
 Get involved in company committees, special projects, or put in extra effort toward your professional development.
-However, if you feel you’ve gained everything you can out of a certain job, perhaps it’s time to move on.
+If you feel you’ve gained everything you can out of a certain job, perhaps it’s time to move on.

 Need additional help?
 Reach out to Candace to learn more!